kr37t1k/DeepseekAkronVoice/LOCAL_AI_SETUP.md

 #### With local server in the same process:

-If running everything on the same machine:
+If running everything on the same (super)machine:
 ```bash
 python app_with_server.py --start-server --model-path /path/to/your/model.gguf
 ```